-a and -r has been extended,

 to write its output to a specified file,

-the option -D for macros pre-definition,
+the option -D

-the option -l to search for a specified library,
+to search for a specified library,

-and the options -I and -L
+and the options -I

 to add a given directory to the search path for include and

-library files respectively.
+library files, respectively.

 If you want to install the documentation also in the GNU Info